Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 For more details and troubleshooting procedures, refer to [Data Files Corrupted on Primary Shard](scenarios/data_files_corrupted_on_primary_shard.md).

-## Common Problems.Data Files are Corrupted On Replica Shard
+## Data Files are Corrupted On Replica Shard

 ### Description